 The following is a schedule for the semester including topics, readings, assignments, activities and the final exam.
 This course schedule provides a general plan that is subject to change with fair notice.
 Students will be notified through Canvas announcements and weekly module overviews of any changes.
 Due dates for projects do not change, so that students can plan for these major deadlines.
 The final exam is scheduled based on University exam times, and so will also not change.

 Modules are available on Monday of each week.
 Initial discussion posts are due by Thursday of the discussion week.
 Activity and assignments due dates are typically Sunday by 11:59PM.
-Exceptions include the final project, which is due on a Friday, and the final exam, which is due on a Thursday.
-Always note deadlines in specific assignments.
+Exceptions include initial discussion posts (due by Thursday), the final project, which is due on a Friday; and the final exam, which is due on a Thursday.
+Always note deadlines in specific assignments and plan accordingly.